jessfraz/blog/content/post/the-life-of-a-github-action.md

 ## This is the color for the action icon that shows up in the UI when it's run.
 LABEL "com.github.actions.color"="red"

 ## These are the packages we are installing.
-Since I just wrote a shitty bash script for our Action we don't really
+Since I just wrote a shitty bash
+## script for our Action we don't really need all that much.
+We need bash,
-## need all that much.
-We need bash for that.
-CA certificates and curl so we can send a request to the GitHub API
+## CA certificates and curl so we can send a request to the GitHub API
 ## and jq so I can easily muck with JSON from bash.
 RUN	apk add --no-cache \
 	bash \